CERTIS – the interbank payment system – description

 The list of charges is provided in Part V of the CNB's Schedule of Charges for Financial and Business Services.

 Business Continuity Plan

 Article 13 of Act No. 240/2000 Coll. on Crisis Management and on the Amendment of Certain Acts, as amended, lays down the CNB’s obligations in preparing for crisis situations, in particular the obligation to prepare an business continuity plan for the area of monetary policy and the banking sector and to assist the ministries in preparing their business continuity plans.

 Under the aforementioned Act, the CNB has drawn up the Business Continuity Plan aimed at preparing the CNB to deal with emergencies that might disrupt or damage its integrity and destabilise its key activities in the Czech financial market area.
 The implementing documentation for the Business Continuity Plan includes specific procedures for dealing with particular emergencies.
 This documentation includes, among other things, contingency plans for information systems.

-The CERTIS’s Contingency Plan stipulates procedures for dealing with particular contingencies in the CERTIS information system.
+The contingency plan stipulates procedures for dealing with particular contingencies in the information system.
 Key emphasis is placed on the possibility of restoring the system at the backup facility, which is located at a sufficiently remote location and is not subject to the same sets of threats as the primary party.
 Thanks to its technical solutions and real-time availability, the backup facility offers the same performance, capacity and functionality as the primary party.

-The CERTIS Contingency Plan is tested periodically in the real environment.
-All participants are involved in these tests.
+The contingency plan is tested periodically in the test environment.
 The plan is revised where necessary based on the experience gained during the testing.